Trusted WordPress tutorials, when you need them most.

 Setting Up WordPress to Use SSL and HTTPS

-After enabling an SSL certificate for your domain name, you will need to set up WordPress to use SSL and HTTP protocols on your website.
+After your host enables an SSL certificate for your domain name, you will need to set up WordPress to use the SSL and HTTPS protocols on your website.

 We will show you two methods for doing that, and you can choose the one that best suits your needs.

-Method 1: Setup SSL/HTTPS in WordPress Using a Plugin
+Method 1: Set Up SSL/HTTPS in WordPress Using a Plugin

 This method is easier and is recommended for beginners.